tov/bv-rs/README.md

 The main type exported by the library, `BV`, is a packed, growable bit-vector.
 Its API mirrors that of `Vec` where reasonable.
-The library also defines slices operations that return `BitSlice` or `BitSliceMut`, akin to Rust’s array slices but for bit-vectors.
+The library also defines slice operations that return `BitSlice` or `BitSliceMut`, akin to Rust’s array slices but for bit-vectors.
 A common API to bit-vectors and bit-slices is provided by the `BitVec` and `BitVecMut` traits, which also allow treating all primitive unsigned integer types